terrelsa13/MUMC/README.md

   - Part #4 - 2
     - Delete media type **created** at least **3650** days ago with a play count **<** **2**.
 ## Step 3: Build A Filter Statement For A Specific Media Type (i.e. movies, episodes, etc...).
-### Objective - Show you how to build a Filter Statement for each media type.
+### Objective - Show you how to build Filter Statements for specific media types.

 * Delete movies **played** at least **22** days ago with a play count **>=** **1**.
   - movie_condition='played'